GregorLohaus/simple-git-sync/README.md

 Just autocommits and pushes changes to manually configured git remote

+on opening the following operations are performed:
+- stash
+- checkout configured branch
+- create backup branch
+- fetch configured branch from configured remote
+- set branch tip to remote branch tip
+- pop stash

+all git output is displayed as notices

-branch and remote name can be configured in the settings
+branch and remote name aswell as minimum distance between commits and duration of notice display can be configured in the settings

 currently only works with ssh-agent